-A few weeks ago the people over at Walmart reached out to me and asked if I could create a vegetarian recipe to be a special centerpiece on their website as a Lent feature.
+A few weeks ago a Supermarket reached out to me and asked if I could create a vegetarian recipe to be a special centerpiece on their website as a Lent feature.
 That’s like asking me if I could snore like a bear in my sleep.
 Duh!
 I gladly accepted the job and got to work.
-First step…. go to Walmart and find my ingredients.
+First step…. go to the market and find my ingredients.
 Lots of people observe meatless Friday’s during lent, but I’m meatless everyday, so the second step was to think of what I felt like having for dinner that night.
 My hubby was along for the ride and is a potato fanatic so he kept urging for the use of papas.
 Without me even realizing he threw a bag of potatoes in the cart… Next I found some tomatillos, king size corn tortillas, and a package of 4 queso blend….
 I said I guess I’ll make potato mushroom enchiladas tonight.
 It reminded me of a similar dish my Grandfather use to make during the lenten season.

 As a young girl, it was a sure sign the start of meatless meals would begin when my grandfather would come home with a black ashy cross smeared on his forehead.
 In my community many people observed lent, and my Grandfather was no exception.
 He used to make capirotada and a host of other meatless dishes every Friday.
 That was part of his lent ritual.
 Fast forward a few decades my Grandfather (age 91) who I’m lucky to still have with me very much STILL loves to participate in the traditions of lent.
 I will be making this recipe for him during lent and for my family any day of the week they wish for it.

 Ingredients for spicy tomatillo sauce:

 - 2 – tablespoons olive oil

 - 1 – onion (cut in half)

 - 1 – cup vegetable broth

 - 1 – bunch cilantro (stems removed)

 - 1 – ripe avocados (pit and peel removed)